 No, what they did was confuse.
 Well, Minotaur did before The Diviner cleared up the mess.
 My confusion began when The Nation (the native American community) moved onto Broke Jaw ranch.

-Furthermore, Jake also handed over his own key to the entire militia’s arsenal in the bunker.
+Furthermore, Jake then handed over his own key to the entire militia’s arsenal in the bunker.
 Yes, that’s the militia who The Nation wiped out with anthrax not two episodes ago.

 The point of having two keys, like for nuclear launches, is that no one person has the power yet within minutes of their arrrival, the ranch had handed over all their power to Qaletqa Walker.

-Yes, The Otto family stole sacred land, yes it’s a great, relevant, necessary storyline but no community would ever hand over their guns to another (especially a south-western community to a brown community) after struggling to survive in a zombie apocalypse.
+Yes, The Otto family stole sacred land, yes it’s a great, relevant, necessary storyline but I can’t my suspension of disbelief enough to believe a community would ever hand over their guns to another after struggling to survive in a zombie apocalypse.
+Especially a south-western community to a brown community.

-When Nick, Walker and co. try to collect the mad Otto brother’s guns from his house, Troy goes postal and begins a suicide mission to avenge his father, only stopping when Nick reveals he was the one who killed Jeremiah.
+When Nick, Qaletqa and co. try to collect the mad Otto brother’s guns from his house, Troy goes postal and begins a suicide mission to avenge his father.
+In a touching scene, Troy only stops shooting when Nick reveals he was the one who killed Jeremiah.

 Troy is banished in a neat few scenes with Madison (in which I thought he was going to rape her) and Nick had to undergo some kind of sweathouse punishment in an Australian, outdoor, Ned Kelly Gang era metal toilet where he saw visions of Troy and Madison.

-And yet, after Nick is released from The Dunny of Hallucinations, despite the fact he was the one who was trying to stop Troy’s killing spree, he’s now somehow a martyr for Troy’s cause who the militia must unite behind.
+And yet, after Nick is released from The Dunny of Hallucinations, despite the fact he was the one who was trying to stop Troy’s killing spree, he’s now somehow become a martyr for Troy’s cause… and for the militia to unite behind.
 Perhaps I missed something, but it all made zero sense.

 Having one character make illogical decisions is bad enough, but a whole community doing something out of character and against the will of the mob only shows gaping holes in the writing process.
 Never do it!